 About the scheme

-The NSW Government has developed the Terminal Illness Cannabis Scheme (TICS) to extend compassion to adults with a terminal illness.
+The NSW Government has developed the Medicinal Cannabis Compassionate Use Scheme (MCCUS), formerly known as the Terminal Illness Cannabis Scheme, to extend compassion to adults with a terminal illness.

 The scheme provides guidelines for NSW police officers to help them determine the appropriate circumstances in which to use their discretion not to charge adults with terminal illness who use cannabis and/or cannabis products to alleviate their symptoms and carers who assist them.